Jedsadaporn05/Flappy-Bird-Java/README.md

+## Aboue this Project
+Flappy Bird by Java Project : In this project I created a Flappy Bird game with Java awt/swing graphics.
+Create a game loop, collision detection between Flappy Bird and pipes, and add the running score.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.